To download/save this report in PDF format, please click here

 Basic features of the e-commerce law are the following:

-The Panamanian Chamber of Commerce has led a program to increase use of e-commerce, with financial assistance from the Inter-American Development Bank (IDB).
-A number of Panamanian firms, especially supermarkets and consumer electronic stores, offer e-commerce facilities and more firms are working on providing these facilities.
+The Panamanian Chamber of Commerce has promoted the increased use of e-commerce with financial assistance from the Inter-American Development Bank (IDB).
+A number of Panamanian firms, especially supermarkets, fast food delivery, and consumer electronic stores, offer e-commerce facilities and more firms are working on providing these facilities.
+However, electronic commerce is still weak in Panama.

 For more information on e-commerce please contact us at Enrique.Tellez@trade.gov.